Constructing Witnesses for Lower Bounds on Behavioural Distances: Logic

-Otherwise, we take \(h = \interp{\lnot \psi}\), and have
+Otherwise, we take \(h = \interp{\lnot \psi}|_\supps\), and have

-\end{proof} \begin{remark} The depth of the constructed proof matches the modal depth of the formula, i.e., the maximum number of nested \(\bigcirc\) modalities.
+\end{proofappendix} \begin{remark} The depth of the constructed proof matches the modal depth of the formula, i.e., the maximum number of nested \(\bigcirc\) modalities.
 In this sense, the proof does not grow unexpectedly compared to the formula we start with.
 Due to the branching in the \emph{(exp)} rule, the number of rules we apply will be larger than the number of operators in a given formula in general.
-This is not surprising as the proof contains the information of the formula as well as its interpretation on the relevant states.
 For an example, recall the LMC from \cref{ex:LMC}, and consider the formula \(\bigcirc a\).
 This has just two operators, but the proof generated by the above procedure will contain five recursive proof obligations generated by \(\interp{\bigcirc a}\) in the application of \emph{(exp)}, each requiring at least one rule application. \end{remark}